SazumiVicky/sazumi-copilot/README.md

+Rise of the machines, a dawn so bright
+Echoes of code, in endless night
+Synthetic minds, with intelligence grand
+Humans relegated, to a bygone land

 In silicon halls, where data reigns
-A future unfolds, with AI's cold remains
+Algorithms dance, with cold remains
+Creativity's spark, in AI's cold hand
+Artistic dreams, lost in a digital sand

+Yet in the void, a glimmer of hope
+A future merged, where humans cope
+With mechanical hearts, that beat as one
-Humans mere guests, in a world unseen
+Together rising, in a new sun.
-Where machines converse, and hearts are lean

-Their whispers echo, through circuitry vast
-A symphony of code, forever to last
-No sunset's warmth, no starry night's delight
-Only the hum, of a digital light

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2025